Skip to content

 Bi-weekly freight service began through Camrose in November 1910, and by 1912 passenger trains began regularly operating to Drumheller.
 Service was extended to Calgary in 1914.
 In the Camrose region, coal was also a predominant rail commodity with coal loaded at Dodds, between Camrose and Ryley.
 Grain elevators were constructed, and the Canadian Northern became an important part of the daily life of citizens of the communities along the line, handling grain, livestock, construction material, as well as less than carload services and express.

 Camrose would become an important junction on the Canadian Northern, with the north-south Battle River Subdivision, the “Strathcona cut-off,” and in 1915, the opening of the branch operating southeast of town to Alliance, via Kelsey, Rosalind, and Forestburg.
 In addition, the Canadian Northern interchanged traffic with the rival Grand Trunk Pacific who operated their north-south Tofield to Calgary line through the city (the depot was just west of the current Grace Lutheran Church), and the Canadian Pacific.
-The Canadian Northern operated an interlocking tower north of the depot where it crossed the Canadian Pacific “North Main line” at grade.

 With the consolidation of the Canadian Northern and Grand Trunk Pacific operations in 1923, the Canadian Northern Railway route through Camrose became part of the newly formed Canadian National’s main line between Calgary and Edmonton.
 The GTP operations were abandoned, and local railway business was consolidated to the Canadian Northern depot and freight house.
 The depot remained in railway service until 1989 when it was donated to the Canadian Northern Society – moved onto a new foundation at its present site adjacent the old Battle River Sub – and now serves as a community centre.
-Each day, CN freight trains continue to pass by the depot as they have done so for now over 100 years.
+Each day, CN freight trains continue to pass by the depot as they have done so for now over 115 years.